 I started dieting at age 9.
 Nine years old.
 It wasn’t until I was 30 years old that I decided to break free.
 I looked all over for a program that would walk me through breaking free from food physically, emotionally and SPIRITUALLY, but I couldn’t find anything.

 So after I began walking in victory, I laid out the steps I used to finally experience freedom.

 I want to share them with you!
-It’s a 12 week step by step guide to say goodbye to diets and live (and eat) in the way God intended from the start!
-Check it out HERE!
+It’s a 4 part video series that will jump start you to say goodbye to diets and live (and eat) in the way God intended from the start!
+It’s called Finally Free and you can check it out HERE!